 Salt: A Keto Essential

 Just as we have spent years wrongly demonizing fat while we loaded up with sugar, salt has also long been a scapegoat.
 Meanwhile, salt is a very important electrolyte that helps with nerve conduction and maintaining balance in fluids surrounding your cells.
-On a keto diet it’s especially important because the keto diet is naturally diuretic and thus, salt is easily depleted, along with hydration. (“Keto flu” symptoms are often a result of salt/hydration depletion.)

 Magnesium: Because Everyone Needs More

 Another mineral that most people can benefit from is magnesium.
-Magnesium is known as the “calming mineral”, and it’s responsible for over 300 enzymatic functions within the body, including the beating of our heart and flexing of our muscles!
+Magnesium is known as the “calming mineral,” and it’s responsible for over 300 enzymatic functions within the body, including the beating of our heart and flexing of our muscles!
 Ideally magnesium should be consumed from foods.
 Oysters, mussels, pumpkin seeds, and avocados are great, keto-friendly sources of magnesium, as are leafy green vegetables, all of which are allowed on a keto diet.

 Trace Minerals: Cover All Grounds

 We’ve already talked about how embarking on a keto journey can throw electrolytes out of balance, especially early on in your keto transition.
 But there’s more to know here.
 It’s called trace minerals.
 Ideally these various minerals should come from your food first and foremost.
-But to be sure, it doesn’t hurt to take a trace mineral supplement, which typically contains a blend of over 72 trace minerals, including sodium, potassium, copper, iron, zinc, magnesium.
+But to be sure, it doesn’t hurt to take a trace mineral supplement, which typically contains a blend of over 72 trace minerals, including sodium, potassium, calcium, copper, iron, zinc, magnesium.
 Trace mineral drops trace mineral drops can be added to water to help boost our mineral consumption while keeping the body properly hydrated.
 Minerals can also be obtained in a pill form.
 Trace minerals can be especially helpful for ketogenic athletes who quickly burn through minerals due to high-volume activity.